 Typically, in addition to the processing fees which are passed on to the customer, there is often still a monthly fee and/or startup fee, along with fees associated with early contract termination.

-A free card processing service will pass the processing fees onto your customers, adding the charge to their A hard copy of the description of the transaction that took place. when they go to pay.
+A free card processing service will pass the processing fees onto your customers, adding the charge to their receipt when they go to pay.
 In some businesses, this works just fine.
 In fact, it’s a strategy nonprofits have long found success with for example, because donors want to ensure the full amount they are donating is received by the nonprofit.
 However, in a highly competitive space, your business may lose customers if they know they’re going to have to pay a fee for shopping with you.

 This structure is also marketed as: